Cahill Logo

 M&A and Corporate Advisory

-Cahill’s M&A and Corporate Advisory practice focuses on advising companies, founders, boards and their special committees and also family offices, private equity firms and their portfolio companies across a variety of industries.
+Cahill’s M&A and Corporate Advisory practice focuses on advising companies, founders, boards and their special committees and private equity firms and their portfolio companies across a variety of industries including energy and infrastructure assets.

-Our practice is led by a woman partner, Helene R. Banks, whose comprehensive knowledge, efficient execution and commercial and collaborative approach has earned her individual accolades including Crain’s New York “Notable Women in Law,” among others.
-She is a sought after speaker and writer on M&A, corporate governance and transactional matters, appearing in leading publications and industry panels.
+The practice consists of a diverse group of partners with a wide range of expertise, experience and accomplishments and is led by Helene R. Banks, whose comprehensive knowledge, efficient execution and commercial and collaborative approach has earned her individual accolades including Crain’s New York “Notable Women in Law” and “Notable Leaders in Sustainability,” Women We Admire’s “Top Women Leaders of New York” and Lawdragon’s “500 Leading Dealmakers in America.”
+Helene is a sought after speaker and writer on M&A, corporate governance, ESG and transactional matters, appearing in leading publications and industry panels.

 We provide prompt, experienced counsel along the way that encompasses our pragmatic approach to finding solutions to get to a closing.
-Our deal experience and legal skills translate to success across all industries, including biotechnology, energy, financial services, health care, insurance, manufacturing, media, pharmaceutical, consumer products and technology.
+Our deal experience and legal skills translate to success across all industries, including biotechnology, food and beverage, energy, infrastructure, financial services, health care, insurance, manufacturing, media, pharmaceutical, consumer products and technology.

-Throughout the transaction, Cahill is able to provide clients with comprehensive advice and seamless execution, drawing upon the expertise of our lawyers from different practice groups, including anti-bribery and anti-corruption, antitrust, bankruptcy, CFIUS, cyber and information security, environmental, executive compensation and employee benefits, intellectual property, litigation and tax.
+Throughout the transaction, Cahill is able to provide clients with comprehensive advice and seamless execution, drawing upon the expertise of our lawyers from different practice groups, including anti-bribery and anti-corruption, antitrust, bankruptcy, CFIUS, cyber and information security, real estate, environmental, executive compensation and employee benefits, intellectual property, labor, litigation, real estate and tax.

 Cahill is recognized as a leading middle-market (sub $500M) M&A practice by The Legal 500 United States and IFLR1000.
-Cahill was named "Law Firm of the Year” by The Association for Corporate Growth (ACG) New York and The M&A Advisor in 2018.
+Cahill’s deals have also been recognized with awards by The M&A Advisor and The Deal.

 Cahill advises on all aspects of corporate governance, regulatory compliance and planning, board and executive compensation, corporate investigations and crisis management and other legal issues in all aspects of our clients’ businesses.
 In the increasingly important area of ESG, we provide companies advice on navigating sensitive issues and disclosure.